What Is Embedded Analytics?

 • SSO(single sign-on) enables users to access embedded visualizations located within another application using only one login.
 It's not necessary to log in separately to see the data, as the data becomes part of one application.

-• Life cycle management: ensures the alignment of any changes or new features to be rolled out to the analytics integrated into the SaaS product or application.
+• Life cycle management: ensures the alignment of any changes or new features to be rolled out to the analytics solution integrated into the SaaS product or application.
 When you roll out a new version or update, life cycle management allows these changes to be propagated to all clients using your product as well as the embedded analytics integrated within it.

 Embedded analytics and business intelligence are terms that are often used interchangeably.
 Both concepts take data and turn it into insights; however, the terms don't mean exactly the same thing.